jraska/Dagger-Codelab/README.md

   - How to assert on your analytic events.

 # Why this codelab?
-- Primariliy this should be a learnign resource for any engineer who wants to learn or recap Dagger usage.
+- Primarily this should be a learning resource for any engineer who wants to learn or recap Dagger usage.
 - The codelab format is chosen with the belief, that first hand experience leaves stronger memories and the skills are truly learned.
 - Dagger became more complex over years - making onboarding of new engineers harder.
 - Dagger became also misused or overused.
 New engineers see already brownfield and Dagger seems like one of the devils responsible for this leading to lower trust in the tool.
 Dagger can be almost invisible in your project.